Switzerland: World Cup 2014 Team Preview

 Hitzfeld has fashioned a team comfortable both on and off the ball with a midfield containing remarkable work rate and industry.
 The trio of attacking midfield players that play behind the striker have a nice blend of intiricate and direct players.
 Plus, the double-pivot of Inler and Behrami provide the back four with an unyielding shielding presence.

 The major concern is that they don’t have a proven goal scorer at the highest level.
 Centre-back Fabian Schaer was the teams top scorer in qualifying with three goals, which is a pretty damning inditement on their strikers.
-With the attacking midfielders that look set to line-up for the Schweizer Nati whoever spearheads this Swiss team must find the back of the net with much more consistency.
+Although forward Josip Drmic looks as though he could be a real find for this team after he enjoyed a remarkably prolific season at Nurnberg.

 Nonetheless this energetic outfit are well worth their place as one of the top seeds in the tournament.
 The group stage of the World Cup is a big step up from the qualifying group.
 But they have no fear and should play with freedom and vigour.
-Expect the Swiss to reach the last 16 but no further.
+Expect the Swiss to be one of the dark horses in the competition.

 Key Player – Xherdan Shaqiri